Kaiqb/experiment/training/Module 2/Lab1 Instructions.md

 * rerun your bot and see these interactions in the emulator.

-## Give users additional information
+## Provide users with additional information
 * customize your bot by adding an instructional 'what next' message following each user interaction.
   - C# -
   - JS -